 A neighbour, living close by in Manchester Road, said: “The explosion rocked our flats – it was just like the Blitz all over again.”

-Richard Adams, a construction worker, and five firefighters – Michael Gamble and Alfred Smee from Millwall Fire Station, John Appleby and Terrance Breen from Brunswick Road Fire Station, and Paul Carvosso from Cannon Street Fire Station were killed from the resulting blast.
+Richard Adams, a construction worker, and five firefighters – Michael Gamble and Alfred Smee from Millwall Fire Station, John Appleby and Terence Breen from Brunswick Road Fire Station, and Trevor Paul Carvosso from Cannon Street Fire Station were killed from the resulting blast.

 A further five firefighters were also injured in the explosion.